 Does the courtyard protect from the rain?

-The number one objective for all project promoters is to protect their land from padel rain and thus allow players to play all year round, whatever the weather conditions.
+The number one goal for any project leader is to protect their padel courts from the rain and thus allow players to play all year round, whatever the weather conditions.

 The carrot to succumb to the charms of these structures: the price in general.
 Indeed, the price is often much more attractive than constructing a building that meets restrictive regulations and unofficial “user / player experience” standards: a good height and a little room to go out during tournaments.